core-infra-svcs/dashboard-api-go/client/docs/InlineResponse200353.md

 `func (o *InlineResponse200353) HasNetwork() bool`

 HasNetwork returns a boolean if a field has been set.

+### GetPower

+`func (o *InlineResponse200353) GetPower() OrganizationsOrganizationIdWirelessDevicesEthernetStatusesPower`

+GetPower returns the Power field if non-nil, zero value otherwise.

+### GetPowerOk

+`func (o *InlineResponse200353) GetPowerOk() (*OrganizationsOrganizationIdWirelessDevicesEthernetStatusesPower, bool)`

+GetPowerOk returns a tuple with the Power field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPower

+`func (o *InlineResponse200353) SetPower(v OrganizationsOrganizationIdWirelessDevicesEthernetStatusesPower)`

+SetPower sets Power field to given value.

+### HasPower

+`func (o *InlineResponse200353) HasPower() bool`

+HasPower returns a boolean if a field has been set.

+### GetPorts

+`func (o *InlineResponse200353) GetPorts() []OrganizationsOrganizationIdWirelessDevicesEthernetStatusesPorts`

+GetPorts returns the Ports field if non-nil, zero value otherwise.

+### GetPortsOk

+`func (o *InlineResponse200353) GetPortsOk() (*[]OrganizationsOrganizationIdWirelessDevicesEthernetStatusesPorts, bool)`

+GetPortsOk returns a tuple with the Ports field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPorts

+`func (o *InlineResponse200353) SetPorts(v []OrganizationsOrganizationIdWirelessDevicesEthernetStatusesPorts)`

+SetPorts sets Ports field to given value.

+### HasPorts

+`func (o *InlineResponse200353) HasPorts() bool`

+HasPorts returns a boolean if a field has been set.

+### GetAggregation

+`func (o *InlineResponse200353) GetAggregation() OrganizationsOrganizationIdWirelessDevicesEthernetStatusesAggregation`

+GetAggregation returns the Aggregation field if non-nil, zero value otherwise.

+### GetAggregationOk

+`func (o *InlineResponse200353) GetAggregationOk() (*OrganizationsOrganizationIdWirelessDevicesEthernetStatusesAggregation, bool)`

+GetAggregationOk returns a tuple with the Aggregation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAggregation

+`func (o *InlineResponse200353) SetAggregation(v OrganizationsOrganizationIdWirelessDevicesEthernetStatusesAggregation)`

+SetAggregation sets Aggregation field to given value.

+### HasAggregation

+`func (o *InlineResponse200353) HasAggregation() bool`

+HasAggregation returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)